ejwillemse/BAN313Assignments/chapter1.md

 Results for this pilot can be found in the `comboUpgradeJan17` data-frame.

 Based on the available data, does it seem that the probability of a combo-meal being upgraded is dependent or independent from the type of meal being ordered?
 Perform a hypothesis test to formally test this using an alpha level of 0.01.
-Use normal-distribution when completing the test.
+Use the normal-distribution to conduct the test.

 The hypotheses for the test are as follow: